alvarobartt/hydra-experiments/README.md

 Basically this experiment will compare the default `hydra-core` application when it comes to loading the configuration, with `typer`'s way to do it.
-Since `typer` is one of the best CLI frameworks right now, whilst `hydra-core` is also a nice CLI framework but its main strengh is regarding the configuration loading.
+Since `typer` is one of the best CLI frameworks right now, whilst `hydra-core` is not a real CLI framework, but it can be used like that, as Hydra's main strenght is regarding the configuration.

 This is a workaround to load the configuration from CLI, Path as a parameter, and replace those values in a dict.